zheminzhou/SPARSE/docs/output.rst

   *Veillonella sp.
 S13054-11
   *Veillonella sp.
 3_1_44

 All these species names other than 'Veillonella parvula' starts with a prefix "*" because they are informal names.
-The most probable species is shown first whereas others are also shown in bracket.
+The most probable species is shown first, and followed with the other three names in a bracket.
 There is another bracket after the taxonomic labels.

 .. code-block:: bash